On the correspondence between thermodynamics and inference: Supplemental results

 \subsection{An alternate correspondence}

+We do not believe that statistical mechanics prescribes a unique procedure for objective Bayesian inference.
 In establishing the correspondence between inference and statistical mechanics, we identify the partition function $Z$ as the marginal likelihood and $N \leftrightarrow \beta$ in agreement with V.~Balasubramanian \cite{Balasubramanian1997}.
+However, this is not the only choice that has been proposed.
+For instance, Watanabe \cite{watanabe2009} instead chooses to define the inverse-temperature $\beta^*$ so that the likelihood is raised to an arbitrary power $\beta^*$:

+We have explored both possibilities in some detail.
+In the large-sample-size limit, these two correspondences have many similar properties.
+However, we present only the analysis of the $N \leftrightarrow \beta$ correspondence in this papers because we feel that it identifies statistical objects with the most desirable properties.

-This is not the only choice.
-For instance Watanabe \cite{watanabe2009} instead chooses to define the inverse-temperature $\beta$ so that the likelihood is given by $q^{\beta}(X^N|{\bm \theta})$, that is raised to an arbitrary power $\beta$.
-This identification has two advantages: i.)
-It seems to be more closely related to the physical temperature, which can be varied independently with the strength of the quenched disorder ii.)
-It allows one to interpolate between a Bayesian posterior (given by $\beta = 1$) and the point estimates of the MLE's (given by $\beta = \infty$).
-This temperature has also been applied in tempering schemes in MCMC methods, and simulated annealing---increasing the temperature promotes a better exploration of the sample space (chain-mixing) that can be used to better sample multimodal distributions, or find the minima in a rough function.
+It is important to note that the $\beta^*$ correspondence does have a number of convenient computational properties: (i) It is continuous and therefore no finite difference definition need be introduced. (ii) It allows one to interpolate between a Bayesian posterior (given by $\beta^* = 1$) and the point estimates of the MLE's (given by $\beta^* \rightarrow \infty$).
+This temperature has also been applied in tempering schemes in MCMC methods, and simulated annealing---increasing the temperature promotes a better exploration of the sample space (chain-mixing) that can be used to better sample multimodal distributions, or find the minima in a rough function in close analogy to analogous methods in physics.

-On the other hand, there are two disadvantages of a power $\beta$ relative to $N \leftrightarrow \beta$ which we believe outweigh the advantages: i.)
-First, it is not a preexisting statistical parameter within the Bayesian framework. ii.)
-Second, the internal energy under this other choice of $\beta$ is not the predictive performance $U$.
-Consequently, the principle of indifference which results from a likelihood-power $\beta$ does not induce the Akaike weights as the model averaging procedure.
-Instead $\overline{U} = H_0$, which does not encode a realization of Occam's razor.
+However, the $\beta^*$ correspondence also has a number of features we find undesirable: First, $\beta^*$ is not a preexisting statistical parameter within the Bayesian framework.
+Only $\beta^*=1$ corresponds to a Bayesian statistics.
+High and low $\beta^*$ correspond to non-Bayesian statistics whereas the sample size interpretation of $\beta$ has a sensible and natural Bayesian interpretation in terms of small and large sample sizes.
+Second, the internal energy under the choice of $\beta^*$ is not the predictive performance $U$.
+Consequently, the principle of indifference, which results from a likelihood-power $\beta^*$, does not generate the Akaike weights as the model averaging procedure.
+It is the reproduction of AIC, with its proven asymptotic efficiency \cite{Shao1997}, that is an important motivation of the proposed correspondence.